lavinei/pybats/docs/source/Poisson_DGLM_In_Depth_Example/Poisson_DGLM_In_Depth_Example.rst

 Perfect, this is very clear!
 A multiplicative seasonal effect of 1 has no effect on Sales.
 Anything larger than 1 boosts sales, and smaller than 1 reduces them.
+Looking at the end of the time period, we can say:

--  Saturday and Sunday have around 30-40% higher sales than the average day, and Friday has around 10% higher sales.
+-  Saturday and Sunday have around 30-40% higher sales than the average day.
 -  Monday-Thursday all have between 10-20% lower sales than the average day.
+-  Friday lands in the middle, with approximately average sales.

 The long term trends look fairly stable, which is natural - shopping habits change slowly over time.
 Part of that also comes from our model definition.
-The discount factor on the seasonality is very close to 1, so we discount historical information very slowly.
-If we believed that these trends changed more rapidly over time, we could re-run the analysis with a lower discount factor, using the parameter *delseas* as an argument to the analysis function.
+The discount factor on the seasonality component is very close to 1, so we discount historical information slowly.
+If we believed that these day-of-week effects changed more rapidly over time, we could re-run the analysis with a lower discount factor, using the parameter *delseas* as an argument to the analysis function.

 Conclusions
 ~~~~~~~~~~~